FACTION BRIEF

 The Carrier Problem

 Some recovered consciousnesses can only survive by merging with living hosts.
 Who consents?
-What happens to the merged entity?
+What happens when two minds share one body?
+What happens when the borrowed mind is louder than the original?
+The guild has no consistent policy.

 The ORACLE Question